-Virtual interviews are common nowadays, and they require much of the same prep work as an in-person interview.
-There are also elements that are wholly unique to virtual interviews, and it is just as essential to get these right.
+Virtual interviews are standard nowadays and require much of the same prep work as an in-person interview.
+Some elements are wholly unique to virtual interviews, and getting these right is just as essential.
 Getting everything set up for a virtual interview can often feel daunting, as it is vital for the tech to be working properly and everything set up correctly.

-It may help to do a practice interview with a trusted loved one so that you can identify any issues with your equipment or internet speed before the big interview.
-This can also be a great chance to see how the lighting is in your chosen interview room and whether you need to make adjustments to the background or use a filter.
+It may help to do a practice interview with a trusted loved one before the big interview so that you can identify any issues with your equipment or internet speed.
+This can also be a great chance to see how the lighting is in your chosen interview room and whether you need to adjust the background or use a filter.

 Login Promptly